ilya40umov/linux-mint-via-terminal/README.md

 - `ln -s file symlink` - create a symbolic link to a file / folder
 - `md5sum file.tar.gz` - calculate MD5 checksum
 - `find ~/Document -name *.sh` - find files under the given directory
-- `tar xzf source.tar.gz` - extract a gzipped archive in the current directory
+- `tar xzf source.tar.gz` - extract a gzipped tarball in the current directory
+- `gzip -d source.gz` - decompress a gzipped file
 - `zip -r my.zip ~/Documents` - package and compress a directory as a zip file
 - `sed -i -e 's/find/replace/g' filename` - replaces a string in a file
 - `perl -p -i -e 's/find/replace/g' filenames` - replaces a string in one or more files